 Will you be in avalanche country?
 Will you need to build a snow shelter?

-Finding the conditions of your backyard will tell you exactly what to expect and the skills you will need.
-After this initial assessment, we recommend finding classes or demos to match these conditions.
+After an initial assessment, we recommend finding classes or demos to match those conditions.
 Outdoor education classes are becoming more available and more affordable every year.
 Taking a course on crevasse rescue might not be something you ever have to use, but it will make you more confident when you venture out into the hills.

 Even better than finding a class is finding a mentor.
 Visit your local gear store or outdoor recreation club and look for the grizzled guy with the beard or the woman with that confident “I’m an expert” look in her eyes.
 Strike up a conversation and if they end up being a wealth of knowledge and experience, ask if they want to venture out sometime.
 They had someone teach them along the way and should be happy to pass their knowledge on.
 Mentors will pass tips and tricks that they have learned over the years that might not be a part of a course curriculum.
 They will also spend several trips with you, reviewing old lessons while teaching new ones.
 On the other hand, instructors will cover certain topics in-depth and will leave you with a clear scope of knowledge.
 As a beginner, soak up as much information as you can, but make sure you do not do anything that seems unsafe, above your skill level, or that makes you uncomfortable.